 Few places in the world can match the concentration of natural beauty or the wealth of architecture found in tiny Port Townsend (pop.
-9,113).
-One of the oldest towns in Washington, Port Townsend was laid out in 1852 and reached a peak of activity in the 1880s.
-But after the railroads focused on Seattle and Puget Sound as their western terminus, the town sat quietly for most of the next century until the 1960s, when an influx of arts-oriented refugees took over the waterfront warehouses and cliff-top mansions, converting them to galleries, restaurants, and comfy B&Bs while preserving the town’s turn-of-the-20th-century character.
+9,704), one of the oldest towns in Washington.
+It was established in 1851 and reached a peak of activity in the 1880s, but after the railroads focused on Seattle and Puget Sound as their western terminus, the town sat quietly for most of the next century until the 1960s.
+Then an influx of arts-oriented refugees took over the waterfront warehouses and cliff-top mansions, converting them to galleries, restaurants, and comfy B&Bs, while preserving the town’s turn-of-the-20th-century character.

 Port Townsend Practicalities

 Not surprisingly, considering the extensive tourist trade, Port Townsend has a number of good restaurants and bars.
 You’ll find many of the best places at the east end of town near the corner of Water and Quincy Streets.
 For breakfast, try the waterfront Point Hudson Café (130 Hudson St., 360/379-0592), at the far west end of downtown “PT.”
 For lunch or dinner, one of the best seafood places is the Silverwater Café (237 Taylor St., 360/385-6448), still going strong after more than 30 years near the Quincy Street dock.
 The old waterfront neighborhood also holds a pair of hotels in restored 1880s buildings: The Waterstreet Hotel (635 Water St., 360/385-5467 or 800/735-9810, $65 and up) and the quieter The Palace Hotel (1004 Water St., 360/385- 0773 or 800/962-0741, $69 and up), where the room names play up the building’s past use as a brothel.